thomas-leduc/t4gpd-docs/docs/landscape.md

 ### Indices for star-shaped polygons

 An isovist is, by nature, star-shaped.
-As noted by Piombini et al. (2014)[@Piombini2014], because of this topological property, such a shape can be described by simply transcribing its contour into a radial distance function.
+As noted by [Piombini et al. (2014)](https://doi.org/10.3166/rig.24.101-130), because of this topological property, such a shape can be described by simply transcribing its contour into a radial distance function.
 This radial distance function associates to a given azimuth (from the angular abscissa discretization) the length